 1. Any employee shall not report to the workplace impaired by alcohol or other drugs, including drugs prescribed by a doctor and over-the-counter medications.
 Impairment is determined by the supervisor when in his/her opinion the employee’s performance is adversely affected by alcohol or other drugs.
 Such impairment is determined by physical observation of employee performance, communication and other job-related functions.
 If an employee reports to the workplace while impaired by any of the above he/she shall be placed on “Suspension Without Pay,” as deemed appropriate.
 For those employees covered by G.S.
 115C-325(f) “Suspension Without Pay” and (fl) “Suspension With Pay” shall apply while additional investigation of the facts may be necessary.

 2. Any employee using prescribed medications under a doctor’s direction or over-the-counter medication that could alter the employee’s ability to perform the duties and responsibilities of his/her position must notify the appropriate supervisor.
-If, in the opinion of the employee’s supervisor, an employee’s actions and/or behaviors are considered unsafe as a result of using medication, the employee may be sent home on sick leave.
+If, in the opinion of the employee’s supervisor, an employee’s actions and/or behaviors are considered unsafe as a result of using medication, the employee may be required to take leave or temporarily reassigned.

 3. Employees involved in safety-sensitive duties as defined in School Board Regulation 5145-R, Guidelines for Drug and Alcohol Testing of Commercial Motor Vehicle Operators, are subject to all of the provisions of that policy including, but not limited to, testing, consequences for misuse and rehabilitation/re-entry procedures.